AdobeDocs/certification.en/help/certifications/aa/aa-renew.md

 badge: label="Analytics Renewal" type="positive"
 mini-toc-levels: 1
 ---
-# Renew your Adobe Campaign Classic certification
+# Renew your Adobe Analytics certification

 When you pass a certification exam, your certification is valid for two years.